-What is Uniswap and How Does it Work?
+What is Uniswap & How Does it Work? - UNI for Beginners

 Centralised cryptocurrency exchanges have dominated the market since Bitcoin was first developed twelve years ago.
 To date, centralised exchanges still take the lion's share of the market trading volume and revenue.